greatest-ape/aquatic/README.md

   * [BEP 015]: UDP BitTorrent tracker protocol ([more details](https://libtorrent.org/udp_tracker_protocol.html)).
 Exceptions:
     * Doesn't care about IP addresses sent in announce requests.
 The packet source IP is always used.
-    * Doesn't track of the number of torrent downloads (0 is always sent).
+    * Doesn't track the number of torrent downloads (0 is always sent).

 IPv4 and IPv6 peers are tracked separately.